 Combine the flour, the remaining warm water, and the Barley Malt Syrup in the bowl of a stand mixer fitted with the dough hook.
 Mix on low speed until a shaggy dough forms, stopping a few times to scrape down the inside of the bowl to incorporate any dry flour.

-Add the yeast and water mixture and mix on low speed until the dough is evenly hydrated and moistened.
-Then add the salt and the ¼ cup olive oil, one tablespoon at a time, and mix on medium speed until the mixture is smooth and does not stick to the sides of the bowl.
+Add the yeast/water mixture along with the fine chopped Rosemary and mix on low speed until the dough is evenly hydrated and moistened.
+Then add the salt to the olive oil (or Lard) and mix on medium speed until the mixture is smooth and does not stick to the sides of the bowl.

-(refrigerating the dough for at least 8 hours, better to 24 hours, gives the dough a lot more flavor)
+(refrigerating the dough for at least 8 hours, better to 24 hours, gives the dough a lot more flavor - up to 48 hrs)

-When the dough is ready, preheat an oven to 450º and make the brine by combining all the ingredients to a small bow and whisk or beat to mix thoroughly.
+When the dough is ready, preheat an oven to 425º (convection) and make the brine by combining all the ingredients in a small bow and whisk or beat to mix thoroughly.
 Using your finger tips poke straight down into the dough, all the way to the pan below, until there is no more room for pokes without infringing on existing pokes.
 Then coat the entire surface of the dough with the brine mixture.
 You should end up with a little puddle in each of the pokes, but avoid letting a lot of oil run over the sides of the dough.
-If too much oil gets under the dough the bottom won't crisp up as much.
-Lastly, chop the fresh rosemary and sprinkle over the top.
+If too much oil gets under the dough the bottom won't crisp up.
+Lastly, sprinkle the remaining Rosemary over the top.

-Cut up and serve as an antipasto, slice in half horizontally for sandwiches, dip in soup, slice-toast-butter for breakfast, can be cooked with fruits, cheese, anchovies/sardines, or vegetables, etc.
+Cut up and serve as an antipasto, slice in half horizontally for sandwiches, dip in soup, slice-toast-butter for breakfast, can be cooked with fruits, cheese, anchovies/sardines, cherry tomatoes or vegetables, etc.